 Steps for Transplanting Iris

 Next, plant the iris rhizomes in the selected location.
-This location should receive a good deal of sunlight and well draining.
+This location should receive a good deal of sunlight and should be well draining.
 Dig a hole where the rhizome will settle into the ground just below the ground level.
 If planting several iris near each other, point the rhizomes away from each other and space them 18 inches apart.

 Spread the roots out around the rhizome and then cover the roots and the rhizome with dirt.
 Water the newly transplanted iris plants well.